 The ride lasts approximately two and a half hours, and a one-way ticket costs 6.30 euros.

 Traveling from Athens to Cape Sounion with a guided tour is not only the easiest and fastest way to get there but it will also give you the chance to witness some breathtaking locations along the way and get invaluable historical insight on the Temple of Poseidon once you get there.

 There are countless options for guided tours offering all kinds of itineraries and the choice might seem difficult, but you’re in luck.
 We have gone over all of your options and we have selected the best guided tours from Athens to Cape Sounion and Temple of Poseidon.

 Cape Sounion and Temple of Poseidon in Greek Mythology

-According to Greek mythology, Cape Sounion was the place where the mythical King Aegeus decided to end his life by falling in the sea from high up the cliffs, thus giving the sea its name; the Aegean Sea.
+According to Greek mythology, Cape Sounion was the place where the mythical King Aegeus decided to end his life by falling into the sea from high up the cliffs, thus giving the sea its name, the Aegean Sea.

 There is another myth according to which Goddess Athena and God Poseidon had a great dispute as to who would be the patron God of the city of Athens.

 They each presented the King of Athens with a gift for the city.

 Athena offered an olive oil tree that would go on to live for thousands of years and Poseidon produced a small lake on the hill of the Acropolis.